Northwest Passage (film): Sequels and related projects

 According to one source, the script was revised by as many as 12 other writers, in addition to the two credited.
 Author Kenneth Roberts served as a co-writer on a second draft of a proposed script for the movie, one that covered the entire novel, not just the first book of it.
 However, executives at MGM scuttled the revision and instead used the first draft of the script, which covered only the first book, as the basis for the finished film.
-This is why the film Northwest Passage was subtitled Book One: Roger's Rangers.
+This is why the film Northwest Passage was subtitled Book One: Rogers' Rangers.

 Director King Vidor then attempted to make a sequel to the film in which Rogers' Rangers find the Northwest Passage, although Roberts refused to cooperate with the project.
 But filming never began, because MGM ultimately refused to green-light it.

 MGM produced a 1958-1959 American television series Northwest Passage starring Keith Larsen as Robert Rogers, with Buddy Ebsen costarring as "Hunk" Marriner, replacing Walter Brennan, who had his own TV series, The Real McCoys, in production at the time.
 The show aired on NBC.